Super Bowl ads dialed up fun as an antidote to politics

 True, political ads did invade the game, with President Trump and Michael Bloomberg, one of his Democratic challengers, both running spots.
 But mostly advertisers struck back with millions spent on celebrities, humor and even some weirdness.

-“Just let us have fun,” said Stacey Wykoski, an administrative assistant.in Grand Rapids, Michigan who watched the game at a Super Bowl Party with around a dozen people.
+“Just let us have fun,” said Stacey Wykoski, an administrative assistant in Grand Rapids, Michigan who watched the game at a Super Bowl Party with around a dozen people.
 “We’re going to be so deluged with political ads over the next nine months.”

 For the most part, Super Bowl advertisers tried to oblige.
 They stayed away from social-cause messages and focused on lighthearted ads, stuffing them with popular celebrities, hit songs, funny dances and other gambits to appeal to Americans.